 - 1. Notebook and transparent sheet protectors - 2.
 Liquin Original (a medium for thinning paint) - 3.
 Small jar (like a baby food jar) for Liquin - 4.
 One quart (minimum) of an ODORLESS Turpentine substitute, preferably Gamsol.
 It must be odorless - 5.
 Two wide mouth, medium sized glass jars.
 One will be used for cleaning brushes and the other for cleaning Turpentine. - 6.
-Jacks Linseed Soap for cleaning brushes. - 7.
+Jacks Linseed Soap for cleaning brushes. (optional) - 7.
 Paper towels (Viva or Bounty) A NECISSITY! - 8.
 Palette box of your choice - 9.
-Either disposable paper palette or glass insert. (if using glass you will need a paint scraper and extra blades) - 10.
+Either disposable paper palette or glass insert. (if using glass you will need a single edge razor blade in a retractable scraper and extra blades) - 10.
 Small Palette knife (trowel type) - 11.
 Small Color Wheel - 12.
 Ruler - 13.
 Pencil - 14.
 Black fine point Sharpie - 15.
 Small pair of pliers or nut crackers. - 16.
 Container for storing and transporting supplies.
 (Example: Fishing Tackle Box) - 17.
-Two 8 x 10 Canvas Paper Pads by Canson - 18.
+Two 8 x 10 or one 16 x 20" Canvas Paper Pads by Canson (NTCC bookstore) - 18.
+Cheap (reusable) plastic table cloth, no pattern if possible - 19.
+Apron or something to cover your clothes with. - 20.
 Two-three pack cheap canvas boards.
 Needs to be 11 x 14 or 12 x 16.
 Can be found at Walmart.
-They are basically canvas glued to cardboard. - 19.
+They are basically canvas glued to cardboard. - 21.
 Canvas panels or stretched canvas.
 Can be ordered on line necessity and sizes discussed in class.